 15 Things Only People With 'Smiling Depression' Understand

-When many people think of depression, they often think of sadness — and not much else.
-This generalization can be harmful to people who experience depression, but may not “look” depressed.
+The term “smiling depression” may sound confusing.
+After all, when many people think of depression, they often think of sadness — and not much else.
+This generalization can be harmful to people who experience depression but may not “look” depressed.
 For some, depression may look like sadness or exhaustion.
 For others, depression might look like a smiling face, or a person who “has it all together” — something we call “smiling depression.”

 It’s important to remember every person’s experience of depression needs to be taken seriously, no matter what it looks like on the outside.
 We wanted to know things only people with “smiling depression” understand, so we asked members of our mental health community to weigh in.